DorisWarren/Daisy_Long_Legs/README.md

 #### Author:_**Doris Warren**_

 ## Description
-An ecommerce website , where people can buy plants and have them sent directly to their door step
+An ecommerce website , where people can buy plants and have them sent directly to their door step.

+Possibly taking a different approach and possibly only selling bonsais